 You can explore different geographic galleries and learn more about African, Middle Eastern, Asian, Latin American, and European musical cultures.
 There is also a hands-on section where you can try some instruments yourself.

-If you are looking for some family fun with your kids (or even alone), check out Butterfly Wonderland.
+If you want family fun with your kids (or even alone), check out Butterfly Wonderland.
 This indoor rainforest is home to over 50 species of butterflies, birds, reptiles, and fish.

-You can learn about a butterfly’s life cycle in the educational exhibits or take a stroll through the conservatory and enjoy the beauty of nature.
+You can learn about a butterfly’s life cycle in the educational exhibits or stroll through the conservatory to enjoy nature’s beauty.
 Visitors can expect to spend 1.5 to 3 hours exploring the exhibits.
 Bring a camera and prepare to take some pictures of the beautiful scenery.

 Butterfly Wonderland also has a cafe where you can relax and enjoy starters, main course, and dessert.